provenance-io/provwasm/contracts/security/README.md

 This transaction will remove any linked security against an asset.

 ##### Note
-This message variant will fail if the sender is not the current owner of the contract.
+This message variant will fail if the sender is not the current owner of the contract, or if the asset is not linked against a security.

 #### Request Parameters
 - asset_addr: The address of the asset to be removed and unlinked.